-Goodwin has made an immediate impact at Yale.
-In her first year, she guided a squad that belted a school record 31 home runs.
+Goodwin made an immediate impact when she arrived in New Haven.
+In her first year, she led a squad that belted a school record 31 home runs.
 Goodwin also mentored catcher Sarah Onorato, who had one of the finest seasons in school history.
 Onorato was named the Ivy League Player of the Year, the first Yale player to win the award since Seema Hingorani in 1991.

-The Bulldogs also have shined in the classroom under Goodwin, earning All-Academic Team honors from the NFCA in each of her first two years.
+The Bulldogs also have shined in the classroom under Goodwin, earning All-Academic Team honors from the NFCA three times and had numerous players earn academic honors from CoSIDA, the NFCA and the Ivy League.

 Prior to Yale, Goodwin spent two years as the Assistant Executive Director for the National Fastpitch Coaches Association.
 At the NFCA, her primary duties included managing the curriculum for the Association’s Coaches College, developing the NFCA’s new recruiting tournaments, which launched in the summer of 2011, and serving as the director of the StrikeOut Cancer program which raised more the $250,000 in two years.